 Nominees need not be ASID members.
 National officers, board members, and award jurors are ineligible during their terms of service.

-Susan Szenasy is the epitome of what this award embodies,” said ASID CEO Randy Fiser.
+Susan Szenasy is the epitome of what this award embodies,” said ASID CEO Randy Fiser, Hon.
+FASID.
 “Through her work at METROPOLIS and her extended work in the design community as lecturer, author, and advocate on the power of design, she is indeed a humanitarian.
 She has dedicated her career to sharing the power of design with millions through METROPOLIS magazine’s rich editorial and superior coverage of the best in interior design.
 Watch Susan Szenasy ’s video for an inside look at her career and contributions to the design community.

 2016: Dwell with Dignity